Texas A&M University

 The Memorial Student Center serves as a living memorial to Aggies that lost their lives in the World Wars.

-The MSC houses three art galleries, three eating facilities, a post office, a bookstore, many meeting rooms, an eight-lane bowling ally, a pool hall, an arcade, a seventy-room hotel, and the Flag Room.
+The MSC houses three art galleries, eating facilities, post office, bank, bookstore, many meeting rooms, pool hall, shuffle board table, air hockey table and the Flag Room.
 The Flag Room, also known as the “living room of Texas A&M,” is a place where students gather to study, meet friends, have meetings, or just to take a nap between classes.

 MSC OPAS (Opera and Performing Arts Society) at Texas A&M University presents professional productions of theatre, music and dance programs, held on campus in the Rudder Theatre.